Wellness Center Program

-Information, counseling and treatment for diseases
+Information, testing, counseling and treatment for HIV Disease

 BSFHC Main Office, Brooklyn